matteoroxis/lyricmind/README.md

-# lyricmind
+# LyricMind
-InfoQ project for RAG Application
+Repository for InfoQ article on Lyricmind